vipul-69-ax/Awwth/README.md

-# awwth.js
+# Awwth

-**awwth.js** is a robust authentication system built using Express, designed to provide secure user authentication for web applications.
+**Awwth** is a robust authentication system built using Express, designed to provide secure user authentication for web applications.
 Leveraging the power of MongoDB, encryption, and JWT tokenization, awwth.js ensures a high level of security for user data.

 ## Features